-No Notice Before Repossession
+Notice Generally Isn't Required Before Repossession

 Notice of Default and Right of Redemption/Right of Reinstatement

-The lender must provide you written notice of your right of redemption and/or right of reinstatement.
+The lender must provide you written notice of your right of redemption and (or) right of reinstatement.
 It must tell you:

-the amount of the outstanding balance of the loan, including all fees and charges
+- the amount of the outstanding balance of the loan, including all fees and charges

-the deadline to redeem the loan
+- the deadline to redeem the loan

-the method by which you can redeem or payoff the loan to get the vehicle back, and
+- the method by which you can redeem or pay off the loan to get the vehicle back, and

-if your state allows for the right of reinstatement, the amount necessary to bring the loan current and the steps you need to take to reinstate that loan.
+- if your state allows for the right of reinstatement, the amount necessary to bring the loan current, and the steps you need to take to reinstate that loan.

 Notice of Sale

-In the event you do not reinstate the car loan or redeem the car, the lender is also required to send you a written notice if it intends to sell the vehicle (this may be combined with the first notice, above).
-Usually, this notice must contain the following information:
+If you don't reinstate or redeem the car loan, the lender must also send you written notice if it intends to sell the vehicle.
+This notice may be combined with the first notice discussed above.

-if the car is being sold at a private sale, the date of the intended sale
+- if the car is being sold at a private sale, the date of the intended sale

-an explanation of your liability if you owe a deficiency balance after the sale
+- an explanation of your liability if you owe a deficiency balance after the sale

-contact information to find out more information about the upcoming sale.
+- contact information to find out more information about the upcoming sale.

-the balance of the loan.
+- the balance of the loan.

 Getting Information About Repossession Notices in Your State